Rebecca Brake: Managing Director

 In Term 4 2018 Phoebe will be away exploring the wonders of Eastern Europe, and collecting a few more stamps on her passport.
 She cannot wait to return for Term 1 2019 and share all of her new experiences with her students!

 Gael has been teaching music in Rotorua for more than 20 years.
 As a private music teacher, she teaches piano, keyboard and theory to students from 7-9 years old through to adults.
 Gael is a Registered Music teacher with IRMTNZ, which entitles her students to participate in the music concerts and activities that the Rotorua branch hold throughout the year.
 Every year, Gael’s students have been successful in passing their music exams in a range of grades through the Trinity College of London and ANZCA.

 She looks forward to working with Lakes Performing Arts Centre and teaching the enjoyment of music

-Lee McKenzie has been playing guitar for approximately 15 years.
+Lee McKenzie has been playing guitar for over 15 years.
 He is a confident performer, passionate writer & strong advocate for the skill of improvisation.
 An often student directed approach with an emphasis on creativity & musicianship is the unique teaching angle which Lee prides himself on.